uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Reference-counted object
         A copy-constructible and copy-assignable |dal_short_name| object which stores the number of references to the unique implementation.
-Has lightweight copy operations which increases the number of references.
+Both copy operations defined for this object are lightweight, which means that each time a new object is created, only the number of references is increased.
 An implementation is automatically freed when the number of references becomes equal to zero.

     Table
         A |dal_short_name| concept for a :term:`dataset` that contains only